VISIT US

 Our outdoor and indoor spaces are accessible for powerchair and wheelchair users.
 We have an accessible toilet and level access on the ground floor for all activities.
 We have a quiet room where people can take time out if feeling overwhelmed and we welcome everyone to express themselves, move their bodies or respond to the world around them as they feel comfortable.
 Museum of Homelessness events and exhibitions usually have a qualified trauma conscious coach on the crew, please ask the Duty Manager if you need support.

 We use creative captioning wherever possible and have audio interpretation available for our key art pieces upon request.
-We have BSL enhanced performances of our events by prior request.
+We have BSL enhancement by prior request.

 All rooms in the museum have HEPA grade air filters which operate at any time the site is in use, to reduce the risk of airborne infections.